mdeff/ntds_2018/projects.md

 # Projects for NTDS'18

-All projects comprise the creation of a network and its analysis.
+All projects encompass the creation of a network and its analysis.
-For each network created, the goal is to analyze its structure or use it to get valuable information about the dataset.
+For each network created, the goal is to analyze its structure and use it to get valuable information about the dataset.
 Among the many possibilities, we expect the use of several of the following approaches/tools/techniques:

 * graph connectivity and degree distributions, graph model (connected components, hubs, scale free, mean degree...),